KabirBose/KabirBose/README.md

 **`Cybersecurity, Network Engineering, Software Engineering, DevOps`**

-I am a university student based in Toronto, Canada, with a strong passion for various fields of technology, including software engineering, network engineering, DevOps, cybersecurity, and AI/ML.
+I am a university student based in Toronto, Canada, with a strong passion for various fields of technology, including software engineering, network engineering, DevOps, and cybersecurity.
 My focus lies in networking and cybersecurity, and I am currently gaining hands-on experience as a Network Engineering Intern in Toronto.

 Below, you’ll find a selection of tools and technologies I am well-versed in.
 Be sure to explore some of my projects—I’m confident you’ll find them both insightful and valuable!
 Feel free to reach out anytime via LinkedIn or my portfolio (both linked below).